choyan/ebanglalibrary-epub/README.md

 # Ebangla Library Downloader

+## Due to Cloudflare Protection, the download is not working currently.
+I will try to find some time to address the issue and fix the downloading.

 This Node.js library enables users to download books from [Ebangla Library](https://www.ebanglalibrary.com/) as EPUB files for offline reading.
 It converts the online books available on the platform into a portable e-book format.

 We extend our sincere gratitude to the Ebangla Library team for their dedication in making Bengali literature accessible to a wider audience.
 Their efforts have significantly contributed to the preservation and dissemination of Bengali books.